rswinkle/sdl_img/README.md

 - [x] Don't waste CPU cycles/battery when viewing static images
 - [x] Can delete current image in single image mode
 - [x] Can rotate images (and save the changes if not animated gifs)
-- [x] Handle quoted paths/urls in -f files
+- [x] Handle quoted paths/urls in -l files
 - [ ] Add window icon (either static or based on current image(s))
 - [x] Speed up initial startup when a directory has a large number of images
 - [ ] Clean up code a bit (ongoing)